-This FAQ will help you to make your website easily accessible to visitors.
+This article will help you to make your website is easily accessible to all your visitors.

-- Style – When selecting font you will naturally be limited to a select number of fonts as most web browsers are designed to only render a select few by default.
-While your choice may be limited, you should still make sure you pick the correct option.
-Cursive, overly fancy fonts can have their uses, but when designing your site, you should try to pick a clean, clear typeface, which will be far easier for your visitors to read and understand.
+- Style – When choosing the main font for your website, you will be limited to a certain number of fonts since most web browsers are only designed to render a select few by default.
+Although cursive fonts like ‘Dancing Script’ and ‘Petit Formal Script’ can have their uses, you should try to pick a clean, clear typeface which will be far easier for your visitors to read and understand.

-Perhaps you can add a transcript of your video underneath, or maybe, if your video is promoting a specific product or service, include a button directing the visitor to a page that will help them to learn more about the service.
+If your video is promoting a specific product or service, then why not include a button underneath directing the visitor to a page that will explain more about that service.

 Creating your own captions has the extra benefit of allowing you to add subtitles in different languages, which is perfect for companies that have a strong presence in different locations, or for those in areas with more than one prominent language.

-Like video, images can be a great way of imparting information without using huge amounts of text – however, a website made up primarily of images can have its own issues.
+Like video, images can be a great way of imparting information without using huge amounts of text.
+However, a website that consists primarily of images can have its own issues.

-Firstly, a website that is very image dependant will be very resource dependant, which can mean that people with slower internet connections – especially those trying to view your site on mobile – may struggle to load and view your site, and if people can’t see your site, they won’t be buying your products.
+Firstly, a website that is very image-dependant will also be very resource-dependant, which can mean that people with slower internet connections (especially those trying to view your site on mobile devices) may struggle to load and view your site.
+If people can’t see your site, they won’t be buying your products.

 Secondly, making a website primarily out of images will mean that those with poor or no vision will not be able to utilise screen readers to view your site.
 Screen readers are software that will read your website aloud to whomever is attempting to view it.

-The problem in this instance is that the software can only read words that exist in the code of the website, which means that any words displayed in an image (for example, your logo) will now be read.
-This is true also of websites that use images for buttons and navigation bars – although if you are using Website Builder you will be able to use the navigation tools and buttons found there.
+The problem in this instance is that the software can only read words that exist within the code of your website, which means that any words displayed in an image (for example, your logo) will now be read.
+This is also true of websites that use images for buttons and navigation bars – although if you are using Website Builder you will be able to use the navigation tools and buttons found there.
 This is also true of websites that are comprised of one or two large images.

-Another benefit of a responsive site is the fact it adjusts to the zoom level your visitor wants to use.
-When zooming in or out on a responsive site, you will see that the content of the page adjusts to fill the space available; so instead of then having to scroll horizontally across the page to read text, you can just continue to scroll vertically as normal – give it a go on 123 Reg.co.uk.
+Another benefit of a responsive site is the fact it will adjust to the zoom level your visitor wants to use.
+When zooming in or out on a responsive site, you will see that the content of the page adjusts to fill the space available; so instead of then having to scroll horizontally across the page to read text, you can just continue to scroll vertically as normal – give it a go on 123 Reg.